fullcalendar/fullcalendar-docs/_docs-v6/date-library/luxon2.md

 title: Luxon 2 Plugin
 ---

 [Luxon](https://moment.github.io/luxon/index.html) is a JavaScript date library that cleverly leverages the browser's native APIs for many things such as time zones, locales, and formatting.
-However, it requires **IE11 and above**, and if you want to use named time zones, **it does not support IE at all**, only Microsoft Edge.
-If these browser requirements are okay for your project, then all is good!

 The FullCalendar plugin provides you the following functionality: